junxit/us-congress-bills-111/bill.md

 > To rename the Ocmulgee National Monument.

 ## § 1.
-Ocmulgee National Monument renamed

-The Act of June 14, 1934, (Chapter 519; 48 Stat.
-958; 16 U.S.C.
-447a–447c) is amended by adding at the end the following:
+Redesignation

+The Ocmulgee National Monument in Macon, Georgia, shall be known and redesignated as the “Ocmulgee Mounds National Monument”.

-> ## § 4.
+## § 2.
+References

->
-> Notwithstanding section 1, the Ocmulgee National Monument shall be known as the Ocmulgee Mounds National Monument.
-Any reference in a law, map, regulation, document, paper, or other record of the United States to the Ocmulgee National Monument is deemed to be a reference to the Ocmulgee Mounds National Monument.
+Any reference in a law, map, regulation, document, paper, or other record of the United States to the Ocmulgee National Monument shall be deemed to be a reference to the “Ocmulgee Mounds National Monument”.